bulwinkel/followind/README.md

 ### Limitations

-- Flutter doesn't natively support anything but solid borders.
+- Flutter doesn't natively support anything but solid borders, so no dashed or dotted.
 - Flutter doesn't support different border colors per side if corners are rounded.